 A marked ROI

-This type of instantly-accessible feedback presents customers with useful information rather than a generic error message and is a tangible advantage of a virtual assistant over a human.
+This type of instantly-accessible feedback presents customers with useful information rather than a generic error message and is a tangible advantage of a virtual agent over a human.

 “We have detected that within this category, the number of customer enquiries has gone down 24-per cent,” Matin notes on how Banki’s efficiency in error-handling has far exceeded the bank’s expectations.
 “It makes a huge difference.
 No one wants to answer questions about login-errors and it’s something you can easily automate.”